Y0Coss/docs-fork/pages/web_cloud/web_hosting/How_to_change_the_domain_name_of_an_existing_website/guide.en-us.md

 > Once step 2 is complete, your website must appear with your new domain.
 >

-### Step 3 - Remove the old domain name <a name="step3"></a>
+### Step 3: Remove the old domain name <a name="step3"></a>

-To avoid "duplicate content" and once your new domain name is fully operational with your website, you will need to remove the declaration of your old domain name on your website using the guide on managing [websites on your shared hosting](/pages/web_cloud/web_hosting/multisites_configure_multisite).
+To avoid "duplicate content" once your new domain name is fully operational with your website, you will need to remove the declaration of your old domain name on your website using the guide on managing [websites on your web hosting](/pages/web_cloud/web_hosting/multisites_configure_multisite).

 > [!warning]
 >
 > Don't forget to take care of your SSL certificate *Sectigo EV*, *Sectigo DV* or *Custom* as specified in [step 1](#step1).
 >

 Once your old domain name is dissociated from your website on your web hosting and if it is registered with OVHcloud, you can redirect it using a [permanent visible 301 redirect](/pages/web_cloud/domains/redirect_domain_name).
-This will allow your visitors to be automatically redirected to your website while seeing your new domain in the address bar/URL of their browser.
+This will allow your visitors to be automatically redirected to your website while seeing your new domain name / URL in the address bar of their browser.

 ## Go further <a name="go-further"></a>